BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Working Methods**

+My plan to write one of these articles every other day, and that each of them should take 10 minutes requires that I be flexible about how I go about it.
+For example I don’t stick to a rigid timescale.
+I can miss some and backfill them later.
+And I don’t have to write them all in the same way.

+I write some on my phone using a wand.
+These ones have to be shorter but I can do them more or less anywhere at any time.
+I also compose them using speech - which I think is the most efficient.
+Or I type them either straight into a text editor or using a program that forces me to keep typing on pain of losing my work.

+I don’t think there is any virtue in sticking to a single process or time of day.
+The trick is to just keep at it consistently over time.

 #### **Calmness**

 The 10 minute limit I give myself to write these articles stops me from checking it out.
 But I think I read that there was a study that demonstrated that calmness was correlated with higher productivity.
 But I don’t really need a study to prove it.
 I know very well from personal experience but high levels of stress and anxiety do not lead to high output.
 Calmness is a much better state of mind.